MetisProtocol/metis-charts/charts/metis-node/README.md

 It's not recommended to use configmap and subpath to mapping the config file, you can use init container to copy the config files to the volume.

-The initial file tree like:
+The initial file tree looks like:

 ```
 ├── config